BHLHE40

 Class E basic helix-loop-helix protein 40 is a protein that in humans is encoded by the BHLHE40 gene.

 Function

-DEC1 encodes a basic helix-loop-helix protein expressed in various tissues.
-Expression in the chondrocytes is responsive to the addition of Bt2cAMP.
+DEC1 encodes a basic helix–loop–helix protein expressed in various tissues.
+Expression in chondrocytes is responsive to the addition of Bt2cAMP.
 Differentiated embryo chondrocyte expressed gene 1 is believed to be involved in the control of cell differentiation.